bkryza/clang-uml/docs/sequence_diagrams.md

               locations

-Currently, the constraints can be a method or a free function, both specified using the full signature of the function, e.g.
+Currently, the constraints can be a method or a free function, both specified using the full signature of the function, e.g.:

 ```yaml
     from: